vipranarayan14/chandas-parser/README.md

-# vTranslit Web
+# vChandas Web

-A webapp for vTranslit - transliterator between ITRANS and any Indic Script.
+A webapp for vChandas - an utility for samskrita prosody.

-Currently supports transliteration from ITRANS (Itrn) to:
+Currently supports only varnasamavrittas.
-- Devanagari (Deva)
-- Kannada (Knda)
-- Tamil (Taml)
-- Telugu (Telu)

-It also supports transliteration from the above mentioned schemes to ITRANS.

-The core vTranslit is on [GitHub](https://github.com/vipranarayan14/vtranslit).
+The core vChandas is on [GitHub](https://github.com/vipranarayan14/vchandas).